-Answer from McAll: I was raking through some old books and found a vintage pamphlet about these Giant Redwood trees in America.
+Answer from McAll: I found a vintage pamphlet about Giant Redwood trees in America.
 When settlers first arrived, they couldn’t believe their eyes.
-There was one particularly large tree that had a large space inside which the Native American peoples had been using as a shelter for centuries.
+There was one particularly large tree that had a space inside which the Native American peoples had been using as a shelter for centuries.
 The settlers came in and opened it up as a curiosity shop.
 Anyway, there was a tree called ‘Constant Follower’ – one of the biggest and oldest.
 The name right away signalled something to me about permanence.
 I thought of how each year a new layer is added within the tree, thick or thin depending on the conditions of the year, and how these layers remain throughout it’s life.
-And it made me think how we’re one and the same.
 Our years remain with us through life, for good or for bad, and become part of who we are.

-Queston from Susan M, France 3/8/2020: Can you tell me about your influence?
+Queston from Le Blip 3/8/2020: Can you tell me about your influences?

-Answer from McAll: That’s a hard one but I can go over and look at what records are in the pile nearest my turntable.
+Answer from McAll: That’s a long one but I can go over and look at what records are in the pile near my turntable.

 James Yorkston – I was a cat from a book - actually on the record player – multiple 10” release.
 Actually I wish artists wouldn’t do that – pretty annoying to turn them… but a lovely record and worth the effort required.
 I’ve been playing a few of James’ songs lately.
 I think he’s a great songwriter.